Finn Film: Original corporation

 Sotapolulla is currently archived in the National Audiovisual Archive of Finland.
-Due to its old age, its politically interesting post-Finnish-Civil-War timing of production and its rare, good condition, it is considered historically valuable both nationally as well as internationally.
+Due to its old age, its politically interesting post-Finnish-Civil-War timing of production, and its rare, good condition, it is considered historically valuable both nationally as well as internationally.

 The original Finn Film finished business in 1922, mainly due to the lack of movie-watching audiences in theaters, following the Finnish Civil War.

 Revived corporation

-The present-day Finn Film began service in 2001, following in the foot steps of the original founders, and it is still based in Oulu, Finland.
+The present-day Finn Film began service in 2001, following in the footsteps of the original founders, and it is still based in Oulu, Finland.